Students for International Change: Global Efforts Today

 The virus is spread disproportionally worldwide.
 In the United States, for instance, African Americans and Hispanics are the most impacted groups of the population.
 The threat is even bigger in the communities of African countries, where the lack of HIV/AIDS awareness in the villages is described as the leading cause of the disease.

 Such villages and other remote locations lack the proper culture of intimate relationships and care during intimate moments.
-Unfortunately, the inability to recognize the symptoms of the virus leads to relationships that are potentially damaging.
+Unfortunately, a lot of case studies had prooved that the inability to recognize the symptoms of the virus leads to relationships that are potentially damaging.
 Many have no idea about prevention methods or the algorithm of action when HIV is suspected.
 These are the sad realities for many deprived of support and help.

 The Power to Stop HIV/AIDS: Awareness through Educational Resources Worldwide